nbbrd/jdemetra-app-snapshot/README.md

 # JDemetra+ latest snapshot

 This repository contains the latest binary snapshot of [JDemetra+](https://github.com/jdemetra/jdemetra-app).
-Each snapshot is created automatically every night and can be downloaded [here](https://github.com/nbbrd/jdemetra-app-snapshot/releases/tag/latest).
+Each snapshot is created automatically every night.

+_Note that this snapshot is available for test only and should not be used on production._